qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 > ## Challenge 3
 >
 > Import the example dataset in the file "data/ep03_data.RData" using the
 > command `load("data/ep03_data.RData")`.
 This will load three dataframes of x
-> and y coordinates.
-Without plotting the data, carry out some basic statistical
+> and y coordinates: data1, data2, and data3.
+Without plotting the data, carry
-> tests (mean, standard deviation, correlation) on the three dataframes and see
+> out some basic statistical tests (mean, standard deviation, correlation) on
-> if you can characterise the differences between them.
-Then plot them and see
+> the three dataframes and see  if you can characterise the differences
-> if your interpretations were correct
+>  between them.
+Then plot them and see if your interpretations were correct.
 > >
 > > ## Solution to challenge 3
 > >